 Cheap media sticks are great at powering simple digital signage displays.
-But what if you need a little more oomp?
+But what if you need a little more oomph?
 Enter Chromebox…

-PLEASE NOTE: Google have recently made a change which will mean that new Chrome OS devices will not support stand-alone kiosk mode.
-If you require kiosk mode, you will need a Chrome Device Management (CDM) license.
-Without this, you will not see the option to use kiosk mode on your device.
-If you need a CDM license you can purchase this through our partner Promevo.
+PLEASE NOTE: Google have recently made a change which will mean that new Chrome OS devices will not support unmanaged kiosk mode.
+You will need a Chrome subscription license for each of your Chrome devices to run your them in kiosk mode.
+Without this, you will not have access to Google's Chrome Enterprise tools, which you now need in order to set up an app like ScreenCloud to run in kiosk mode.
+If you need a Chrome license you can purchase this through our partner Promevo.

 Digital signage was once notoriously expensive.
 The main reason?
 Media players.
-With simple digital signage displays, simple media sticks like the Amazon Fire TV Stick and Google Chromebit work great.
+With simple digital signage displays and simple media sticks like the Amazon Fire TV Stick and Google Chromebit work great.

 But occasionally, you need to power higher bandwidth content such as streams of videos, live video or huge media files.